techscapades/python-serial-device-link-path-to-device/README.md

 # python-serial-device-link-path-to-device

-A python programme to identify serial devices and their paths on linux using JSON to send and recieve device information
+Sometimes needing to know the path of a specific serial device in linux or windows is necessary to reduce overhead in calling all possible devices connected to the computer.
+This code uses JSON to send messages between python and the serial device and it tags the identity of the serial device to the path of the device in linux in a dictionary.

+Hope this helps :)